matteobolner/metabolomics_missing_data_imputation/README.md

 For any question and issue contact the author Matteo Bolner.
 ## Summary of the process

-1. The script reads the input files (in various formats: CSV, TSV, XLS, XLSX) and identifies exogenous (xenobiotic) metabolites.
+1. The script reads the input files (in various formats: CSV, TSV, XLS, XLSX), removes metabolites with too many missing values, and identifies exogenous (xenobiotic) metabolites.
 2. Xenobiotic metabolites are excluded from the imputation process.
 3. Correlations between all remaining metabolites are computed.
 4. For each metabolite, the top 10 correlated **endogenous** metabolites are identified as predictors.